 - Notify your supervisor and coworkers.
 If your place of work has other procedures in place, follow those (incident reporting, etc.).

 - Seek immediate medical care.
 Go to your employee health unit, emergency department, or personal doctor.

 Once you are with medical professionals, they will assess the exposure.
-If you have a skin puncture or cut, you may need a tetanus toxoid booster.
-The following are example questions a doctor may ask about the exposure.
+If you have a skin puncture or cut, you may also need a tetanus toxoid booster.
+The following are some questions a doctor may ask about the exposure.